Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     ```

 <img src="../../Images/Screenshot-UpdateFlightStatus-Refactor.png" width="800">

 > [!Note]
-> Screenshot is made at 8th of February 2024.
-The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
-(Please notify us if the UI is different.)

-> [!Note]
 > GitHub Copilot Chat understands `the selected code`.
 It will use the selected code in your editor to generate the refactoring suggestions.